peteski22/aws-vault-ent/README.md

 1. `terraform init`
 2. `terraform apply`

 Review and accept the plan output in order to apply into AWS.
-When this is complete you can uncomment `vault-ent-starter' and re-run the Terraform commands above to deploy Vault.
+When this is complete you can uncomment `vault-ent-starter` and re-run the Terraform commands above to deploy Vault.

 ### Initialization